makingwaves/xmastree/README.md

 7) Max size for an ornamaent is 200px x 200px.
 8) Push your work to this repo.
 Deadline: before next department meeting.
 9) No need to support old browsers.
-10) Be createtive!

-Good luck!
+Merry Christmas and Good Luck!